CPS-IT/glob/README.md

 ====================================

 This repository contains the API documentation of the [Webmozart Glob] package.
-The documentation is rendered at https://webmozart.github.io/glob/api thanks to [GitHub Pages].
+The documentation is rendered at https://cps-it.github.io/glob/docs/ thanks to [GitHub Pages].

 Updating the Documentation
 --------------------------
+Checkout the `gh-pages` branch and run

 ```bash
 composer install